 In other words, to put it more accuately, the real principle should not be called ‘Torah from Heaven’.
 The principle should be called ‘Heaven from Torah’.

 That is what Torah min hashomayim is.
 Holy words, the words in which God binds Himself to us.
 But I have to just tell you that there is another act of this drama and it will be all skewed if I don’t tell you this.
 Here it is.

-But what then happens is that when the biblical canon is closed, when we have a book called Tenach and there are going to be no more additions, the whole of Judaism moves into a new key.
+But what then happens is that when the biblical canon is closed, when we have a book called Tanach and there are going to be no more additions, the whole of Judaism moves into a new key.
 What does it move from?
-It moves from revelation to – – What do the rabbis do?
+It moves from revelation to – – What do the Rabbis do?
 Interpret.
 So Judaism shifts from revelation to interpretation.
 From divine speech to human decoding of that speech.
-From passive recipience to active interpreters.
-And that is the change from the world of the prophets to the world of the sages.
+From passive recipients to active interpreters.
+And that is the change from the world of the prophets to the world of the Sages.